JCSheeron/ftArchPostProc/README.md

 # ftArchPostProc

- **Final Test Archive Data Post Processing**
+# Final Test Archive Data Post Processing
 This program accepts an input csv file, post processes it, and creates a csv output file.
 An export control message is included at the head of the output file, unless the -noExportMsg argument is used.

- Included is a helper bash script called createExportFiles.sh which needs to be edited for the file name specifics, but is helpful in creating a batch of export files from source csv files.
-It takes one command line argument: -t or -a or -n and this argument gets used to run ftpp with the corresponding option.

- Given an input file, the program will produce a .csv file with the name specified as the outputFileName with the format: Timestamp, Tag1 Value, Tag2 Value ... where the column names are the tag names, and the columns are ordered by name
+Given an input file, the program will produce a .csv file with the name specified as the outputFileName with the format:
+  Timestamp, Tag1 Value, Tag2 Value ...
+where the column names are the tag names, and the columns are ordered by name

 In the case of a historical trend generated file (the -t command line argument), the data columns are as follows:
   Tag1 TimeStamp, Tag1 Value, Tag2 TimeStamp, Tag2Timestamp ...
 and the timestamps are not synchronized.
-If a time format is not specified with the -stf option, then the format is assumed to be MM-DD-YYYY hh:mm:ss am/pm.
+If a time format is not specified with the -stf option, then the format is assumed to be MM/DD/YYYY hh:mm:ss am/pm.

 In the case of a archive export file (the -a command line argument), the data columns are as follows:
   ValueId,Timestamp,value,quality,flags and there are normally multiple valueIDs each at multiple timestamps.
+If a time format is not specified with the -stf option, then the format is assumed to be YYYY-MM-DD HH:mm::ss.mmm.

+In the case of a time normalized export file (the -n command line argument), the data columns are as follows: Timestamp, Time Bias, Tag1 Value, Tag2 Value, Tag3 Value ...
 If a time format is not specified with the -stf option, then the format is assumed to be YYYY-MM-DD HH:mm:ss.mmm.

+**NOTE:** With the exception of the Time Bias column, the time normalized format is the same as the fomat of the created output file.
+This means an output file can be used as a source file when using the -n option.
+This is helpful when two files of different formats need to be merged:  Process each file that needs to be merged into separate intermediate output files.
+Use the -noExportMsg option. then use the intermediate output files as source files with the -n option and the -am1..-am4 options.

+In the case of a displaceent export file (the -s command line argument), the data file has several rows of header information, followed by data columns that are organized are as follows:
+Sample ID, Time offset from start time, Tag1 Value, Tag2 Value, Tag3 Value ...
+In the rows of header data, most importantly is the start time, the tag names, and measurment units.
+The value timestamp is derived from the start time in the header, and the time offset from the row data.
- In the case of a time normalized export file (the -n command line argument), the data columns are as follows: Timestamp, Tag1 Value, Tag2 Value, Tag3 Value ...
-If a time format is not specified with the -stf option, then the format is assumed to be YYYY-MM-DD HH:mm:ss.mmm.
+If a time format is not specified with the -stf option, then the start time format is assumed to be MM/DD/YYYY HH:mm:ss am/pm.

- Note: The -h, -n, and -a options are mutually exclusive.
+Note: The -t, -n, -a, and -s options are mutually exclusive.
 One and only one must be specified.

 Field delimiters can be specified for the input and output files.
 The default field delimiter is the comma (",").
 If another delimiter needs to be specified, it can be done so using the -sd, -sourceDelimiter, -dd, or -destDelimiter options.
 If more than one character is specified, the delimiter will be interpreted as a regular expression.

 File encoding can be specified for the input and output files.
 The default encoding is "utf-8".
 If another encoding needs to be specified, it can be done using the -se, -sourceEncoding, -de, or -destEncoding options.

 It is assumed that the first row is a header.
-Tag names are derrived from the first row cell contents.
+In the case of a historical trend input file (-t option), the tag names are derrived from the header.
+In the case of a archive data input file (-a option), the tag names are pulled from the data.

 ## Command line arguments are:

 	 inputFileName (required, positional).
 The source data csv file.

 	 outputFileName (required, positional).
 The .csv output file name.

-	 -t, (required and mutually exclusive with -a).
+	 -t, (required and mutually exclusive with -a, -s, and -n).
 Input file is a historical trend export file.
 	 Tag1 TimeStamp, Tag1 Value, Tag2 TimeStamp, Tag2Timestamp ...

-	 -a (required and mutually exclusive with -t and -n).
+	 -a (required and mutually exclusive with -t, -s and -n).
 Input file is a archive export file.
 The format is:
 	 ValueId, Timestamp, value, quality, flags

+	 -s (required and mutually exclusive with -a, -t, and -n).
+Input file is a strain gauge data file.
+The format is: the data file has several rows of header information, followed by data columns that are organized are as follows:
+	 Sample ID, Time offset from start time, Tag1 Value, Tag2 Value, Tag3 Value ...

-	 -n (required and mutuall exclusive with -a and -t).
+	 -n (required and mutuall exclusive with -t, -a and -s).
 Input file is a time normalized file.
 The format is: Timestamp, Tag 1 Value, Tag 2 Value, Tag 3 Value ...